 Don't be limited in your kitchen plan by only looking at standard kitchen cupboards and shelves – there are lots of other options.
 Why not consider:

-They can also be cheaper too, especially if you revamp an old piece of furniture - scroll down for more ideas on cheap kitchen ideas.
+They can also be cheaper too, especially if you revamp an old piece of furniture.
+Scroll down for more cheap kitchen ideas.

 A kitchen bench is the perfect way to create a social space.
-Using one at a table will enable you to fit more people around it, while a bench running along a wall will give guests or the family somewhere to sit whilst you're cooking.
+Using one at a table will enable you to fit more people around it, while a bench running along a wall will give guests or the family somewhere to sit while you cook.

 Whether you want to create a sleek, modern look, a country farmhouse kitchen or be daring and design something unique, these ideas will get you started.

 An open-plan design works perfectly for our modern lifestyles.
-But there are some considerations you need to keep in mind.
+Consider the following:

-Unlike any other room in the house, your kitchen wallpaper will need to withstand splashes from water or cooking.
+Unlike wallpaper in a bedroom or living room, kitchen wallpaper needs to be able to withstand splashes from water or cooking.
 Kitchen-specific wallpapers have a vinyl or plastic coating, which will stop them from absorbing moisture and make them wipeable so that you can remove any spills.

-However, despite being more robust, we wouldn't recommend using them as a splashback or near where you cook and wash up, unless it's protected behind clear plastic, which could be another option.
+However, we still wouldn't recommend using them as a splashback or near where you cook and wash up.

-There is a huge range of stickers available - from lyrical phrases to whole motifs - and they tend to be easy to apply once you have cleaned the surface.
-Make sure you choose one that will be ok to use in a kitchen - you don't want it peeling off not long after you attach it.
+There is a huge range of stickers available, which they tend to be easy to apply once you have cleaned the surface.
+Make sure you choose one that will be OK to use in a kitchen: you don't want it peeling off not long after you attach it.

-Lastly, what about painting a mural?
-You can find a design online to copy, or create your own for something truly unique.
-If you're not confident enough to do it yourself, there are plenty of artists that can paint something spectacular and one-off for you.
+Or what about painting a mural?
+You can find a design online to copy, or create your own for something truly unique, if you have the skills.

 Whether you have lots to spend on your kitchen or are on a shoestring budget, paint is a great way to transform the space and inject your personality.

-However, you need to make sure you choose one that is moisture resistant, durable and wipe clean, especially if you have children.
-We'd recommend looking for a kitchen-specific paint that should do all of these jobs.
+However, you need to make sure you choose paint that is moisture resistant, durable and wipe clean, especially if you have children.
+Look for a kitchen-specific paint that should do all of these jobs.

-Some paints are claimed to be mildew and mould resistant, with guarantees and the length of time this will last for - the longer the better.
-But specialist paints like this are often limited in the colour palates available.
+Some paints are claimed to be mildew and mould resistant, with guarantees and the length of time this will last for: the longer the better.
+But specialist paints like this are often limited in terms of the colour palettes that are available.

 Other things to watch out for are:

-The lighting in your kitchen is as important as your worktop or cabinets - it can make a scheme and elevate it to the next level.
+The lights in your kitchen are as important as your worktop or cabinets, elevating it to the next level.
 You can use statement lighting to make your kitchen distinctive.

-Take a look at these lighting ideas for inspiration to get you thinking about your own kitchen design.
+Take a look at these lighting ideas for inspiration.

-If you're on a tight budget, take a look at these tips to help you transform your current kitchen without breaking the bank.
+If money is tight, take a look at these tips to help you transform your current kitchen inexpensively.

 Keeping electrics and plumbing in the same places helps to keep costs down, as it’ll reduce the need to hire specialist contractors.
-Even if you need to get a professional to install new appliances, it will take less time and money if they’re being wired into the same spot.
+Even if you need to get a professional to install new appliances, it will take less time and money if they’re being wired into the same spot as before.

 You may be able to pick up an ex-display or even a second-hand kitchen for significantly less than a brand new one.
 As well as saving you money, it's a sustainable option as it could also prevent the kitchen from ending up in landfill.